 However, apart from the uncertainty surrounding Russia, high refined nickel prices and less disruption from the Covid-19 outbreak could lead to strong growth in nickel mine production this year and next, Fitch Solutions said.

-The most important driver of this growth will be a recovery in production in Indonesia and the Philippines, where the Covid-19 outbreak has severely mining activity in 2020 and 2021.
+The most important driver of this growth will be a recovery in production in Indonesia and the Philippines, where the Covid-19 outbreak has severely limited mining activity in 2020 and 2021.

 Output in Indonesia was hit particularly hard last year, Fitch Solutions said, as a record number of Covid-19 cases led to the country's reimposition of lockdown restrictions.
 Fitch Solutions forecasts that global nickel production will grow at an average annual rate of 3.1% through 2026, before accelerating to an average of 5% by 2031.